 The colors of summer are as beautiful a mix of bold and pastel hues as the season itself.
 Here are the 10 hottest colors for this hottest of seasons.

 Last year’s surprising pastel was blush — this year, it runs along the lines of orange and melons.
 As juicy and refreshing as the fruit, this pale sherbet hue brings life to any room.
 Pair it with leafy green and turquoise to keep it up-to-date.
 Love this look?
 Try Ginger Peach.

 Because of its nautical heritage, navy is always the color of summer.
 But this year, nautical’s shipshape shade is taking a vacation.
 Walls have gone from navy’s deep, true blue to a denim — the color of the perfect pair of old jeans.
 Linen and creamy white bring out this true-blue’s softer side.

 Jade green is a quieter version of the jeweled emerald tones we’ve been seeing the last few years.
 This grayed-down green makes a quiet backdrop for a bedroom when paired with charcoal and white.
 Make your bedroom an oasis with Spruce Shade.

 Colors from the ’70s are in the spotlight again, especially an almost-harvest gold.
 This versatile hue warms any room, and can go from traditional to Bohemian just by virtue of its accent colors and furnishings.
-Pairing it with teal, purple and peach makes this living room young and approachable.
-Go golden with Calabash.
+Pairing it with brown, beige and peach makes this bedroom cozy and approachable.
+Go golden with Joyful.

 While we might call this cherry red, it’s also cheery red.
 This bold, memorable hue enlivens a room (and your appetite — go easy using this in kitchens), giving it a look that’s both traditional and energetic.
 Crisp white is its BFF.